Monikaya/FishingTalk/readme.md

 - 💬 **Two-Way Chat Integration** – Talk between Discord and the game effortlessly.
 - 🔄 **Real-time Sync** – Messages sent in-game appear in Discord and vice versa.

-## Future Features
-- ♻️ **Join and Leave Notifications** - Be notified when someone joins and leaves the server.

 ## Contributing
 We welcome contributions!
 Feel free to open issues or submit pull requests.